 For this I used again the website of Marqeta.
 Especially prominent is the right CTA and the product, followed by the message and finally the logo and the second CTA:

-Text and SEO
+Optimise content and SEO

 The creation of websites naturally includes written content.
 For this there are professional copywriters who, with an eye on SEO, usability and style guides, write meaningful content for your website.
 But there are also a few guidelines that you can follow yourself.